Heaven or Vegas

-Heaven or Vegas was a 1996 movie which was a romantic drama that starred Yasmine Bleeth and Richard Grieco.
+Heaven or Vegas is a 1996 movie which was a romantic drama that starred Yasmine Bleeth and Richard Grieco.

 Plot

 Rachel (Yasmine Bleeth) is a woman looking for a way out of her dead-end existence.
 Six years after she ran away from her home in Utah, Rachel is living in Las Vegas, where she works as an exotic dancer and an occasional call girl.